chirchir12/ride-sharing-app/README.md

 ### Manual Setup

-1. Clone this repository
+1. Clone this repository.
-   2.Configure the database connection:
+2. Configure the database connection:
    - Rename the `.env.example` file to `.env`.
    - Edit the `.env` file and provide your PostgreSQL database credentials.